 Approximately 10% to 20% of women suffer from flat or inverted nipples and this very common breast condition can cause a great deal of distress and embarrassment for women and often impacts on personal relationships.

-The severity of nipple inversion can be evaluated on an approved scale and during your initial consultation with Mr Anthony MacQuillan he will assess the degree of inversion before recommending the appropriate course of action.
+The severity of nipple inversion can be evaluated on an approved scale and during an initial consultation with Anthony he will assess the degree of inversion before recommending the appropriate course of action.

 Grade one: this is the most minor degree of inversion and the nipple will typically lie flat but may respond to stimuli such as touch or temperature changes and become everted for a period of time.